faseeh1279/MRKMovies/README.md

 ```

 ### 5. Run Fronend
-Navigate to the front-end folder and type the following command after install the node_modules.
+Navigate to the `frontend` folder and type the following command after installing the node_modules.

 ```bash
 ng s